 The assignment prepared by the student should demonstrate knowledge and skills within the program elements scheduled on the 3rd year.
-Emphasis is placed on the student's ability to present and edit their work in a reel which stands for itself, clearly representing the student's contribution to the 3rd Year Production.
+Emphasis is placed on the student's ability to facilitate their role(s) within the production.
+The student must present and edit their work in a reel which stands for itself, clearly representing the student's contribution to the 3rd Year Production.